What Do Art Collectors Like?

 ETChster Founder Eddie Davis believes the connection between an artist, their story, and how each piece fits is what ultimately determines an artist’s commercial success.
 Artists that don’t tell their story and make it available to the public lose out on the enormous benifit of having their stories repeated by others.
 Those stories get captured in ETChster profiles in the community.

-Art collectors like to be ambassadors for artists in their collection, but if they can’t get to know them, there’s no story to tell. d
+Art collectors like to be ambassadors for artists in their collection, but if they can’t get to know them, there’s no story to tell.
+To gain a deeper understanding of the different kinds of art collectors, you can explore more in this insightful article.
+Learn how to be a collector and discover the essential steps to building and curating a meaningful art collection.

 Rasa Sulca - Artist